Fuitsuku/image-recognition/README.md

 ## LINE BREAK LINE BREAK LINE BREAK LINE BREAK

 ### Journal Entries
+[12/19/2023]
+- Fixed the training issue.
+Turns out my preprocessing method was broken, it was replacing the data over and over again, basically making the training set 1000 images instead of the full 1000.
+After  fixing it, the model is training past 3% accuracy.
+- I am starting to mess with the parameters to reduce the testing set loss and overall accuracy.
+Really starting to see what people mean by "overfitting".
+The accuracy for the training set is so high, but so awful for the testing set.
+The better the accuracy on the training set actually, the worse it gets for the testing set.
+- Will continue to mess with the parameters for trainings + the model to see if I can improve the model at all.

 [12/17/2023]
 - The fitting is running without errors, but it appears that the accuracy is not improving.
 I believe something about my understanding of Goel's code is incorrect.
 Will continue to look into it over the next few days.